 After the transfusion, the plastic tube is removed from the vein and a bandage is placed over the area.
 The site may be slightly sore or tingly for a little while.
-Medicine may be given for any mild side effects, such as fever or headache.
+The person might get medicine for any mild side effects, such as fever or headache.

 Are There Any Risks to Blood Transfusions?

-All blood donors must give a detailed history, including recent travel, infections, medicines, and health problems.
-In addition, the American Red Cross and other donation groups test donated blood for viruses like HIV (the virus that causes AIDS), hepatitis B, hepatitis C, syphilis, and West Nile virus.
-Since blood can also be infected with bacteria or parasites, some blood components also get tested for these.
-If any of these things are found, the blood is destroyed.
+In the United States, all blood donors must give a detailed history, including recent travel, infections, medicines, and health problems.
+Also, the American Red Cross and other donation groups test donated blood for viruses like HIV (the virus that causes AIDS), hepatitis B, hepatitis C, syphilis, and West Nile virus.
+Because blood can also be infected with bacteria or parasites, some blood components also get tested for these.
+Blood that contains any of these things is destroyed.

-Also, the needles and other equipment used are sterile, and are used only on one person and then thrown away in special containers.
+Also, the needles and other equipment are sterile, and they're used only for one person and then thrown away in special containers.